GitGuru209/The-Weather-App/README.md

 # The-Weather-App
-An application showing weather data for any city
+Description : An application showing weather data for any city